arc53/DocsGPT/CODE_OF_CONDUCT.md

 ### 4. Permanent Ban
-- **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression towards or disparagement of classes of individuals.
+- **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual or aggression towards or disparagement of classes of individuals.

 - **Consequence**: A permanent ban from any sort of public interaction within the community.